 with separate database entries for each phase in the history of the institution.

 The remaining tabs display the tutors, the students, and links to the archival sources relating to the academy in question.

 The following fields are searchable:

+It is possible to search within every field outlined above and the search results can be limited by start and/or end date of an academy’s existence.
 Under Academy type, the following can be searched: academy, preparatory academy, private tuition, theological hall.

 For example, searches for academies in a specific county or country can be combined with the search for all academies of a specific denomination or funded by a specific funding body.
 If you are not sure of the name or the spelling, you can either search for the first part of the name, or use the wild cards '%' and '_'.